What is a Healthcare Virtual Assistant?

 How to hire a telehealth virtual assistant

-When it comes to hiring a healthcare VA, one of the most important soft skills to look for in a VA’s attention to detail.
+When it comes to hiring a healthcare VA, one of the most important soft skills to look for is a VA’s attention to detail.
 Medical data is very sensitive and a single tiny mistake can have costly or even dangerous consequences.
 This is why it’s essential to find VAs with proper training and experience.
-Even if a VA does not have a medical background or experience working for healthcare practice, they can still be very useful as long as they are attentive, proactive, highly trainable, and very efficient.
+Even if a VA does not have a medical background or experience working for a healthcare practice, they can still be very useful as long as they are attentive, proactive, highly trainable, and very efficient.

 What other skills do you need to look for?
 Fast typing skills with at least 60 WPM typing speed and high accuracy is a must if you want to ensure efficiency in admin work.
 Excellent oral and written communication skills are also very important.

 A great way to ensure that your potential healthcare VA has all these characteristics is to work with a trusted virtual staffing company.
 Companies like 20four7VA have stringent vetting and hiring processes, so you know that you’re getting healthcare VA candidates that have already been pre-screened and pre-trained.